KalenskyyAlex/patterns/README.md

 # Pattern usage exapmles
-All pattern examples, used in "Head First Design Patterns" book, made with c#.
+All pattern examples, used in "Head First Design Patterns" book, made with С#.
 That means this code can be different than in book